 An application was made in 2021 to Tandridge Council for £492,000 of CIL (“Community Infrastructure Levy”) funding towards the £600,000 cost of Phase One, and this was approved in December 2021, with the Parish contributing the balance of £108,000 from its own CIL funds.
 (Note: “CIL” is paid by developers to pay for local infrastructure projects).

-Since that time lengthy negotiations have taken place with Tandridge on the terms of the grant in order to protect the Parish Council’s position, and the grant contract was finally agreed by the Council on 1 February 2023.
+Lengthy negotiations then took place with Tandridge on the terms of the grant in order to protect the Parish Council’s position, and the grant contract was finally agreed by the Council on 1 February 2023.
 At the same time the Parish progressed the appointment of a developer to implement the Project, taking into account the requirements of Surrey County Council for works being undertaken on its highway.
-In the course of discussions it became apparent that it would not be possible to appoint a private contractor given Surrey’s requirements, and consequently Surrey was appointed to deliver the Scheme in July 2022.
+In the course of discussions it became apparent that it would not be possible to appoint a private contractor given Surrey’s requirements, and consequently Surrey was appointed to deliver the Scheme in July 2023.

-Simon Morrow, Chair of the Project Steering Committee, 2 March 2023
+Cllr Simon Morrow, Chair of the Project Steering Committee, 30 April 2024.

 New Parish Council Website